gbarbon/clear/examples/interleaving_bug/README.md

 Figure Description
 ------------------
-The initial state appears in orange (not in red as is usually colored the initial state) because that state is a neighbourhood.
+The initial state appears in orange (not in red as is usually coloured the initial state) because that state is a neighbourhood.
 There is a sequence in which the bug does not appear (sequence of neutral black transitions leading to a correct green one).
 This happens when all EXECi actions execute and the